MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-container-instances-as-jenkins-build-agent.md

 [!INCLUDE [jenkins-integration-with-azure.md](includes/jenkins-integration-with-azure.md)]

 Azure Container Instances (ACI) provides an on-demand, burstable, and isolated environment for running containerized workloads.
 Because of these attributes, ACI makes a great platform for running Jenkins build jobs at a large scale.
-This article walks through deploying and using a Jenkins server that's pre-configured with ACI as a build target.
+This article shows you how to deploy an ACI and add it as a permanent build agent for a Jenkins controller.

 For more information on Azure Container Instances, see [About Azure Container Instances](/azure/container-instances/container-instances-overview).